-Start by using a knife and chopping board to roughly chop the potatoes.
-Once this is done, add them to a saucepan with a touch of salt and boil at medium heat for 15 to 20 minutes.
+The first thing we need to do is start by using a knife and chopping board to roughly chop the potatoes.
+Once this is done, place potatoes into the base of a saucepan, fill with water, a touch of salt and boil potatoes at medium heat for 15 to 20 minutes.

 - Place cooked potatoes back into sauce pan (Photo 5)